DghostNinja/Vulnera/README.md

 ---
 ## 🛠️ CI/CD Integration with GitHub Actions
-Vulnra can be integrated into a **GitHub Actions workflow** to automate security testing on every push.
+Vulnera can be integrated into a **GitHub Actions workflow** to automate security testing on every push.

 ### **Add the following to `.github/workflows/main.yml`**
 ```yaml